Authentication

 You can implement this manually when required (eg. when storing private key in a TPM module) or use the Spacetime provided Auth libraries when these fits your requirements.

-You can interact with the Northbound API (NBI) using the command line tool nbictl.
+You can interact with Spacetime APIs using the command line tool nbictl.
+To install and configure nbictl read this guide.

 Once nbictl is configured, you can verify access to the Spacetime APIs by creating a request as follows: